neatysoopaulgithub/professionalwebsite/README.md

 The quality may appear lower on Google photos initially.
 If it is given a short while to fully load it will play in high definition.

+*Source code has changed and is in the process of being updated

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).